Foreign involvement in the Yemeni civil war (2014–present): Others

+According to a 2018 Reuters report, a confidential UN report found that North Korea was attempting to sell weapons to the Houthis.

 On 17 September 2020, a United Nations panel named Canada as one of the countries helping fuel the war in Yemen.
 A coalition of 39 human rights, arms-control and labor groups, including the Public Service Alliance of Canada, signed a letter urging Canadian Prime Minister Justin Trudeau to end arms exports to Saudi Arabia.

 The Italian government announced suspending the sales of 12,700 missiles to the Saudi Arabian government along with UAE, which was initiated under the centre-left government led by Matteo Renzi.
 The missiles were part of a 2016 sales agreement made for the allotment of a total of 20,000 missiles, worth more than $485 million.
 The government cited its commitment towards the restoration of peace in Yemen and the protection of human rights as the reason for ending the weapons sale.
 Renzi stirred a controversy when he attended the Future Investment Initiative in Riyadh, Saudi Arabia, and called the country the vision of a “New Renaissance”.